 Also on Saturday, the government confirmed a Customs and Excise Department worker tested positive.
 He worked in an office not open to the public, had no recent travel history and maintained social distancing.
 He also wore a mask and registered no fever.

-First detected in Hubei, China, over 17 million people globally have been infected with Covid-19, whilst over 667,000 have died from the SARS-like disease according to researchers at Johns Hopkins University.
+First detected in Hubei, China, almost 20 million people globally have been infected with Covid-19, whilst over 731,000 have died from the SARS-like disease according to researchers at Johns Hopkins University.

 Correction 16:45: An early version of this article wrongly stated the length of new arrangements for civil servants.
 The measures will be enacted for one week from Monday.